dhan5ism/twitter-system-design/README.md

 ![](assets/tweetflow2.png)

-BUT does it work always? is it efficient?
+BUT does it work always?
+Yes, additionally needs handling of special users.

 Handle celebrity users: A user with millions of follower.